 Another type of 3d printing is called SLA printing, which uses epoxy resin in a large vat that is slowly cured into plastic layer by layer, using lasers inside of the machine.
 This type of printing is much less common, but it has great benefits when printing smaller models that require much finer attention to detail.
 Miniatures, figurines, and jewelry are all typically 3d printed much better in resin opposed to FDM.

 How much does 3D Printing cost?

-PLA is the most common type of filament - its cheaper, has vibrant colors, and prints easier with much less post processing than PETG does.
-PLA does not do well in heat, and is prone to snapping apart as it is more brittle than PETG.
+PLA is the most common type of filament - its cheap, has vibrant colors, and prints easier with much less post processing needed compared to other filaments.
+Most FDM 3D printing is done with PLA.

 What are the advantages of 3d printing?

 3d printing is an amazing tool when used for rapid prototyping, quick and temporary solutions to problems, and inventing unique quality-of-life improvements to real life routines.